Simplify real estate accounting

-Real estate businesses often hire staff based on commission, or a percentage of the rental income they manage.
+Real estate businesses often hire people based on commission, or a percentage of the rental income they manage.
 Some use a combination of a fixed salary plus commission.

 You can make this simpler by using accounting software that has payroll features built-in.
-Completed transactions can be assigned to particular staff members, with commission calculated automatically.
+Completed transactions can be assigned to particular employees, with commission calculated automatically.